foxholden/ROHan/README.md

 2) make sure you have gcc that supports -std=c++11, gcc version 4.7 or above.
 Type "gcc -v" and check the version.
 For both Ubuntu and MacOS,

-3) As the makefile uses "git clone" to download subpackages, please make sure that the computer on which you are installing glactools has access to the internet.
+3) As the makefile uses "git clone" to download subpackages, please make sure that the computer on which you are installing ROHan has access to the internet.
 Once done, simply type : cd ROHan make